 The Biblical short answer is that the belief in a purgatory is completely void of any serious doctrinal support and did not come from God.
 It is a teaching that was first clearly expressed by the Roman Catholic Church as early as the Council of Florence (1431 - 1449 A.D.).

 Purgatory is based on the Catholic (not Biblical) teaching teach that some who sin and repent in this life may still have to undergo, after death, punishments from God for their transgressions.

-The church defends this teaching by arguing that prayer for the dead is an ancient practice (actually, it is an ancient FALSE practice promulgated by those considered authorities by the church).
+The Catholics defend their teaching concerning purgatory by arguing that prayer for the dead is an ancient practice (actually, it is an ancient false practice promulgated by those considered authorities by the church).
 Its practice assumes some of those who have died are in a state of suffering that prayer by the living can somehow lessen.

-Our Savior's sinless sacrifice as the Lamb of God makes possible the COMPLETE and TOTAL cleansing of ALL sins for those who repent (1John 1:7, 9, etc.).
+Our Savior's sinless sacrifice as the Lamb of God makes possible the complete and total cleansing of all sins for those who repent (1John 1:7, 9, etc.).
 In conclusion, the belief in a "middle spiritual state" known as purgatory cannot be supported in the Bible.